bxacosta/annotation-row-mapper/README.md

 **Maven:**

-Include the GitLab repository and dependency in your `pom.xml`:
+Include the GitLab repository and dependency in your `pom.xml` file:

 ```xml
 <repositories>